 From time to time, new accounting pronouncements are issued by the FASB or other standard setting bodies and adopted by the Company as of the specified effective date.
-Unless otherwise discussed below, the Company believes that the impact of recently issued standards are either not applicable to the Company or will not have a material impact on its consolidated financial statements upon adoption.
+Unless otherwise discussed below, the Company believes that the impact of recently issued standards is either not applicable to the Company or will not have a material impact on its consolidated financial statements upon adoption.

-The following table provides a brief description of recently issued accounting standards:
+The following table provides a brief description of recently issued accounting standards which may impact the Company's financial statements: